AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

   - !include lovelace/views/view-sake8.yaml
 ```

 !!!
-Warning "The views themselves reference the `gonsboro` and `steelblue` themes, you can keep your existing theme"
+Warning "The views themselves reference the `gonsboro` and `dark steelblue` themes, you can keep your existing theme"
-    You don't have to switch to the `gonsboro` or `steelblue` theme for your installation to see the examples "as the creator meant them to be seen", so your existing views stay the same.
+    You don't have to switch to the `gonsboro` or `dark steelblue` theme for your installation to see the examples "as the creator meant them to be seen", so your existing views stay the same.

 **:octicons-check-circle-16: Step 3c:**
 Restart Home Assistant to have the dashboard installed